 When a government contractor sells the government a product that does not work, they are usually subject to large penalties.
 When this product is one that is used by members of the military as military hearing protection, it can subject the company to additional liability.
 This liability manifests itself through the form of military hearing protection product liability lawsuits.
 3M has recently settled a 3M Earplug lawsuit filed by the government that it made false claims in supplying the military with these military hearing protection combat earplugs.
 This claim was originally filed by a whistleblower on behalf of the U.S. Government.
-Now that the military earplug lawsuit settlement has been entered into, the first 3m combatarms earplug lawsuits have been filed by former service members against the company for injuries suffered through use of a defective product.
+Now that the military earplug lawsuit settlement has been entered into, the first 3m combatarms earplug lawsuits have been filed by former service members against the company for injuries suffered through use of the defective 3m earplugs.

 Call us now: (888) 735-7881